HotPocketChris/ReplaceWords/README.md

 # ReplaceWords
 This is a chrome extension that searches and replaces words on a website.
-Input a word you want to search for and another word that replaces it.
+Input a word you want to search for and another word that will replaces it.
 This will replace all occuring words on the website.
 Mostly working but may still have some bugs.

 This was created as a fun little side project to get me familiar with some Javascript, HTML,